 In accordance with the Carers Recognition Act 2012, council is required to report annually on its care measurement obligations under Section 11 of that Act.
-Council has taken all practicable measures to comply with
+Council has taken all practicable measures to comply with its responsibilities outlined in the Carers Recognition Act 2012.
+Council has promoted the principles of that Act to people in care relationships who receive council services, to people in care relationships, and to the wider community by:

-- Distributing printed material through relevant council services; and, - Providing information to organisations represented in council/community networks.
+Distributing printed material through relevant council services; and,

+• Providing information to organisations represented in council/community networks.